 Submit an Agreement Form for 24/7 Access to the Moravian Room

 Jordan’s Crossing is a small private prayer room and is an invitation by God to take our promised land.
 It represents the time in the life of God’s people when they will have to rise up and take their promised land.
 Just as Israel had to face their giants, while God’s hand dealt with each one, so will we--with the promised assurance that God guarantees our victory if we will trust Him.
 It is in doing this, that we will truly enter into His rest (Joshua 1:13).
-The primary features of this room are: (1) a sculpture of our Christ with the crown of thorns reminding us of the crucifixion of our flesh that we are invited (with Christ) to put to death; (2) an iron sculpture of “The Lamb’s Rest” depicting our victory in Him.
-(Galatians 2:20).
+The primary features of this room are: (1) a sculpture of our Christ with the crown of thorns reminding us of the crucifixion of our flesh that we are invited (with Christ) to put to death; (2) an iron sculpture of “The Lamb’s Rest” depicting our victory in Him (Galatians 2:20).
 View the Jordan's Crossing calendar to see the room availability.

 Jeremiah 33:3 says, “Call to Me and I will tell you great and mighty things that you do not know.”
 This is our invitation to call out to God and then listen to Him speak to us.
 This room houses our telephone prayer bank 281.398.2GOD from 9am– noon, Monday through Friday.
-Trained intercessors will answer phones to pray with others, retrieve online prayer requests from whatisgrace.org, write prayer notes to our congregation, as well as make calls through our church directory just to pray with our people.
+Trained intercessors will answer phones to pray with others, retrieve online prayer requests from the Prayer Wall, write prayer notes to our congregation, as well as make calls through our church directory just to pray with our people.
 The other hours, this room is available for people to have a private place to pray alone or with others and do Jeremiah 33:3.
-One of our favorite features of this room is a small wooden writing desk that emulates a prayer style of our Senior Pastor Jim Leggett, listening to God through His Word, prayer, Journaling, and quiet contemplation.
+View the War Room calendar to see the room availability.